 All applicants for DWSRF loans.
 Fill out the Capacity Assessment and Financial Worksheets.

 All new PWS.
 Fill out both the Capacity Assessment and Financial Worksheets.

 All community and non-transient non-community PWS applying for a permit to construct.
 Fill out the Capacity Assessment Worksheets below.
-If your system has already demonstrated capacity development, contact Brian Mark or Kevin Frank to determine if your construction project requires an update.
+If your system has already demonstrated capacity development, contact Bill Tillman or Stan Miller to determine if your construction project requires an update.

 Forms and instructions are available for download below.